iland24/infant_microbiome_hmm/readme.md

 ## Further Notes
 * Additional notes are provided in the beginning of the python scripts.

+* Caveats to using DMM code:
   * If problem occur in running DMM code, Error message will be printed out in the terminal: "Error occured while running DMM"
   * This is possibly due to missing library package for compiling DMM C code.
 If such is suspected, try installing package at the therminal by typing:
-    > sudo apt-get install libgsl0ldbl
+  * > sudo apt-get install libgsl0ldbl
     * visit https://askubuntu.com/questions/490465/install-gnu-scientific-library-gsl-on-ubuntu-14-04-via-terminal for more information.
+  * When the dimension of the input data is too big, error occurs in the DMM code.
+So, my code is designed to check if the column number goes over 1800.
+DMM code doesn't run with sample data (shape=(444 x 2997)) included in infant_microbiome_hmm code.
+It helped to rename the column names to integers, shortening each column name.
+  * My code initially checks if the column number of the input data goes over 1800.
+If it does, it trims the columns based on the starting PMA date first before running DMM.
+If the column number doens't go over 1800, it runs DMM first before trimmming down columns.
-* Likelihood of the HMM is calculated using Viterbi path.
+* Likelihood of the HMM is calculated using Viterbi path, not the full joint probability.
+* Infant label file must be a tsv file not a csv file.